sooluh/sooluh/README.md

 # Hi there, I'm sProDev :wave:

 My name is Suluh Sulistiawan and I'm a software developer/DevOps engineer.
-I'm from Indonesia, living in Pemalang, Central Java and currently studying at ([SMK Negeri 1 Pemalang](https://github.com/smkn1pml)).
+I'm from Indonesia, living in Pemalang, Central Java and currently studying at [SMK Negeri 1 Pemalang](https://github.com/smkn1pml).

 **Personal Stuffs:**
 - 🔭 I’m currently working on school project